zwq2/MTE_causal/README.md

 For the methods of finding the embedding and tau and the significance analysis, the python code provides them, and it is also recommended to choose a more appropriate method based on your own data.

 ## Important code:
 For matlab: Lorenz_test.m.
-Just run it with supplementary materials (matlab)
+Just run it with supplementary materials (matlab).

 For python: Inte_CTE.py.
 You need data, for example, you can download the Lorenz data or any other interesting dataset.